caojonathan/Avengers-API/README.md

 |/tea/:name| GET     | Displays a specific avenger, given its name
 |/tea/:name| DELETE | Deletes a specific avenger, given its name

-### Technologies
-Project is created with:
-Node
-Express
-MongoDB